 In Spring 2020, the COVID-19 pandemic became a key focus in President Gabel’s work.
 She led efforts to address the challenges of the pandemic, while reimagining opportunities for the University to advance its 170-year legacy, including areas such as next-generation health sciences education, clinical care and research, sustainability, and in establishing a new blueprint for the region's agro-food ecosystem.
 In the aftermath of George Floyd’s murder, she deepened the University’s commitment to diversity, equity, and inclusion.
 This commitment included undertaking a review of University public safety, establishing a new building naming process, creating a Voice Arts & Community Series, and renewing relationships and engagement with Minnesota’s eleven Tribal Nations.

-President Gabel has prioritized partnerships across research, curriculum, and community engagement.
-She established the University’s inaugural Innovation Corridor and Corporate Engagement Center.
-She serves as Vice Chair for the Council on Competitiveness, and Chair of the Association of Public and Land Grant Universities’ Commission on Economic & Community Engagement, as well as through board-level participation with the Fulbright Scholars CIES Advisory Board, the American Council on Education, MBOLD, the Medical Alley Association, and the Minnesota Business Partnership.
+President Gabel has prioritized partnerships across research, teaching, and community engagement.
+She established the University’s inaugural Innovation Corridor and Corporate Engagement Center, serves as the Vice Chair for the Council on Competitiveness and on the boards of the American Council on Education, the Association of Public and Land Grant Universities, Fulbright (CIES), Medical Alley, MBOLD, and the Minnesota Business Partnership.

 Prior to joining the University of Minnesota, President Gabel was the Executive Vice President and Provost at the University of South Carolina (UofSC), where she revitalized the scholarly enterprise and launched new interdisciplinary programs, increasing enrollment and alternative revenue streams.
 Under her leadership, UofSC emerged as a national leader through the creation of “arenas of excellence,” which promote opportunities for students to engage in interdisciplinary study and research, and to explore pathways to career opportunities.
 She expanded the university’s global footprint, championed experiential learning, entrepreneurialism, service learning, and campus diversity and inclusion efforts, which included the recruitment and support of underrepresented students, faculty and staff, as well as the creation of inclusive programs and forums to measurably improve the campus climate.